embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png "Arduino IDE - default build output")](/arduino-ide-default-output.png)

 ### Enable verbose output
-To understand the build process better, it will be useful to uncover the **verbose output** in IDE.
+To understand the build process better, it will be useful to enable the **verbose output** in IDE.
 To do so, I need to mark `File-> Preferences-> Show verbose output` setting for both compiling and upload, and compile again.
 Now the output will be complete.
 Let’s break it down to atoms!